Minecraft modding: Beta

 Towards the end of 2010, Minecraft was preparing to move into its beta development phase, and popular mods such as IndustrialCraft, Railcraft and BuildCraft were first released.
 As opposed to their predecessors, these mods added substantial new content and mechanics instead of simply tweaking minor aspects of it.

-Bukkit, a project to create a sufficient replacement for hMod following stagnating development, began development on December 21, 2010, and was subsequently released in 2011.
+Bukkit, a project to create a sufficient replacement for hMod following stagnating development, began development on 21 December 2010, and was subsequently released in 2011.
 The project primarily consisted of "Bukkit", a GPL-licensed API for creating plugins which modified the Minecraft server, and "CraftBukkit", a modified version of the vanilla Minecraft version software which allowed Bukkit to run.
 Like hMod, it allowed server owners to install plugins to modify the server's way of taking input and giving output to the player without players having to install client-side mods.

 CurseForge, a website that hosts user-generated content for games, added forums and a section for Minecraft mods in mid-2011.
 At first, CurseForge mainly linked to Bukkit plugins hosted on Bukkit's website.

 Release

 In 2012, Mojang organized a panel on modding at MineCon 2012, where Minecrafts lead developer Jens Bergensten held a talk.

 Around November 2011, the Forge Mod Loader and Minecraft Forge were released.
 Forge allowed players to run several mods simultaneously, utilizing Mod Coder Pack mappings.
 A server version of Forge was also released, which allowed players to create modded servers.
 Forge ended the necessity to manipulate the base source code, allowing separate mods to run together without requiring them to touch the base source code.
 Forge also included many libraries and hooks which made mod development easier.
-It can also be installed and used on Android devices through PojavLauncher, which enables running Minecraft: Java Edition on mobile platforms., Development of PojavLauncher has since been discontinued, with Amethyst launcher (GitHub) and MojoLauncher (Google Play) serving as its successor.
+It can also be installed and used on Android devices through PojavLauncher, which enables running Minecraft: Java Edition on mobile platforms.
+Development of PojavLauncher has since been discontinued, with Amethyst launcher being its designated successor.

 After Minecraft was fully released in November 2011, the game's modding community continued to grow.
 In February 2012, Mojang hired developers of Bukkit to work on an official modding API, allowing mod developers easier access to the Minecraft game files.
 Bukkit was then maintained by the community.

 A fork of CraftBukkit, called Spigot which was backward compatible with plugins started to be developed.
 In 2012, Spigot released a server software, called BungeeCord, made to link many servers together via a proxy "linking" server.
 BungeeCord had a separate plugin API from Spigot where Spigot plugins could work side by side.
 Many popular Minecraft servers use BungeeCord to link up Minecraft servers together.

 In early 2014, a server software named Sponge was released with a very powerful plugin API compared to Bukkit and support for Forge mods.
 Sponge also introduced mixins, an alternative to modifying byte code.